nathanmaulding/DREAMIT/README.md

 options:
   -h, --help            show this help message and exit -json_dictionary JSON_DICTIONARY
-                        input a JSON file with branching information (created by NM_slingshot_v2.R) -tf_dict TF_DICT      input must be a factor to all targets file with scores (could be edited) -threads THREADS      input the number of threads to use.
+                        input a JSON file with branching information -tf_dict TF_DICT      input must be a factor to all targets file with scores (could be edited) -threads THREADS      input the number of threads to use.
 Default = 1 -number_of_bins NUMBER_OF_BINS